Multirious/bevy_tween/README.md

 or [`bevy_easings`](https://github.com/vleue/bevy_easings):
 - Tweening is not tied to a certain entity.
 You can create an entity specifically for tweening any where in the world.
-- Complex animation, such as sequential or parallel animation, are designed to work in child-parent hierarchy which solve the issue presents in the previous crates of modifying animation at runtime.
-Because everything exists in the ECS world with no hidden structure, everything can be freely accessed.
-This implementation also allows for a very extendable system, thanks Bevy's ECS!
+- Complex animation, such as sequential or parallel tweening, are solved using child-parent hierarchy:
+  - Solved the issue of modifying animation at runtime presents in the previous crates.
+  - Everything exists in the ECS world with no hidden structure, everything can be freely accessed.
+  - Makes a very extendable system, thanks Bevy's ECS!
-- User of this crate are free to decide if they want to only use generic, or trait object, or both for their tweening!
-Both came with pros and cons which will be explained in the documentation.
+- User of this crate are free to decide if they want to only use generic, only trait object, or even both for tweening!
+They both came with their pros and cons which will be explained in the documentation.

 ## Feature gates
-- `"span_tween"`, tweener implementation by defining a tween in range of time.
-Enabled by default.
+- `"span_tween"`, enabled by default.<br/>
+  Tween for a range of time.
+- `"bevy_asset"`, enabled by default.<br/>
-- `"bevy_asset"`, enable `"bevy/bevy_asset"`, add tweening systems for asset.
-Enabled by default.
+  enable `"bevy/bevy_asset"`, add tweening systems for asset.
+- `"bevy_render"`, enabled by default.<br/>
-- `"bevy_render"`, enable `"bevy/bevy_render"`, add nothing just yet but required by the `"bevy_sprite"` feature.
-Enabled by default.
+  enable `"bevy/bevy_render"`, add nothing but required by the `"bevy_sprite"` feature.
+- `"bevy_sprite"`, enabled by default.<br/>
-- `"bevy_sprite"`, enable `"bevy/bevy_sprite"`, add some built-in interpolator related to sprite.
-Enabled by default.
+  enable `"bevy/bevy_sprite"`, add some built-in interpolator related to sprite.

 ## Bevy Version Support